Profitap Blog

 ◉ Up to 255 port-to-port filters.

 ◉ Non-conflicting rules creation.
 All rules are active in parallel with each other.
-This makes sure no conflict between new and existing rules can happen and saves time setting up new rules.
+This ensures no conflict between new and existing rules and saves time when setting up new rules.

-◉ Aggregation, Replication, Load Balancing, Filtering, Packet Slicing, GTP IP Filtering, Timestamping, Packet Deduplication, ERSPAN Tunneling & De-tunneling.
+◉ Packet Slicing, GTP IP Filtering, Timestamping, Packet Deduplication, ERSPAN Tunneling & De-tunneling.

 ◉ High-density, high throughput.

-◉ Processing of features at wirespeed in the data plane: data does not have to be forwarded to a co-processor, resulting in no added latency and no bandwidth bottlenecks.
+◉ Features are processed at wire speed in the data plane: data does not have to be forwarded to a co-processor, resulting in no added latency or bandwidth bottlenecks.

 ◉ Non-conflicting rules creation.
 All rules are active in parallel with each other.
 This ensures that no conflict between new and existing rules can happen and saves time when setting up new rules.